 There’s no mistake about it, you see a damaged toy, chances are it belongs to a dog.
 Cats take more care of their toys than dogs, and their common indulgence with them is to hide them and keep them safe.
 A dog gets a new toy, he gets to chewing and tearing it apart in a few minutes (sometimes the toys or parts even end up getting eaten even when they’re not supposed to).

 Dogs need to be walked, regardless of the circumstances.
-Meanwhile, cats take care of their own business in the litter box.
+Meanwhile, cats take care of their own business in the automatic litter box.
 Dogs need your constant attention, while cats are perfectly content doing their own stuff without you around.
 They’re largely independent, which means that they can take care of themselves most of the time.
 That just means less time for you to worry about them, unlike with dogs who need supervision a lot of the time.
 Did I mention that walking the dog needs to be done more than once a day?

 You Get Gifts